GuilleAngulo/covid-19-api-brasil/README.md

 ## API | Main

 ### User
 The POST / DELETE methods of the API are reserved to registered users.
 To do this, is mandatory to register and have a valid [JWT Token](https://jwt.io/).
-It is included also such actions as:
+It is included such actions as:
+- **Register**.
+To register in the database and receive a valid JWT.
-- Authenticate.
+- **Authenticate**.
 To receive a new valid token, because it expires by default in one day.
-- Forgot Password.
+- **Forgot Password**.
 To activate a reset password action.
 One new ResetToken is sent to the mail of the user valid for 10 minutes.
-- Reset Password.
+- **Reset Password**.
 To reset the password with the ResetToken received by mail.

 ### Get State